bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 - Merchants can retrieve rates from custom shipping tables or in-house shipping rate calculation services
 - Shoppers can create a combination of in-store pickup and shipping options

-This article guides developers on how to create and register a BigCommerce shipping provider app that will make their shipping rates available to merchants and shoppers on demand.
+This article guides developers on how to create and register a BigCommerce shipping provider app that will make their shipping rates available to merchants and shoppers on demand.+

 ## Prerequisites